Transparency & Validation

 Reproducibility

 The datasets used to produce all benchmarks on this page are available for download below.
 The R scripts are documented in each benchmark's code drawer above.
 Each script is self-contained and produces the mirt output shown when run against the corresponding dataset.
-To reproduce PACER results, load the same dataset in the calibration interface, select the matching model type, set D = 1.0 in the scaling options, and use default quadrature (GH Q=21) and convergence settings.
+To reproduce PACER results, load the same dataset in the calibration interface, select the matching model type, set D = 1.0 in the scaling options, and use default quadrature and convergence settings.
+Note that Benchmark 05 (3PL) uses non-default settings in both engines — see the R code drawer for details.

 We invite scrutiny.
 If you identify a discrepancy not accounted for by the factors described above, please contact us — reproducible differences are taken seriously and investigated.